brevzin/cpp_proposals/1185-7_spaceship/spaceship-no-eq.md

 # Acknowledgements

 This paper most certainly would not exist without David Stone's extensive work in this area.
 Thanks also to Agustín Bergé for discussing issues with me.
+Thanks to Jens Maurer for extensive wording help.

 [Stone.Order]: https://github.com/davidstone/isocpp/blob/b2db8e00dfec04a7742c67a5ea6e9575c9aba03d/operator-spaceship/I-did-not-order-this.md "I did not order this!
 Why is it on my bill?||David Stone||2018-08-06"
 [rust.oper]: https://doc.rust-lang.org/reference/expressions/operator-expr.html#comparison-operators "Comparison Operators - The Rust Reference"